Little House on the Prairie (novel)

 Little House on the Prairie is an autobiographical children's novel by Laura Ingalls Wilder, published in 1935.
-It was the third novel published in the Little House series, continuing the story of the first, Little House in the Big Woods (1932), but not related to the second.
+It was the third novel published in the Little House series, continuing the story of the first, Little House in the Big Woods (1932), but not related to the second, Farmer Boy.
 Thus, it is sometimes called the second one in the series, or the second volume of "the Laura Years".

 Plot summary

 The novel is about the months the Ingalls family spent on the prairie in Montgomery County, Kansas.
 Laura describes how her father built their one-room log house in Indian Territory, having heard that the government planned to open the territory to white settlers soon.

 In contrast to Little House in the Big Woods, the Ingallses face difficulty and danger in this book.
 They all fall ill from malaria, which was ascribed to breathing the night air or eating watermelon.
 American Indians are a common sight for them, as their house was built in Osage territory, and Ma's open distrust of Indians contrasts with Laura's more childlike observations about those who live and ride nearby.
 They begin to congregate at the nearby river bottoms and their war cries unnerve the settlers, who worry they may be attacked, but an Osage chief who was friendly with Pa is able to avert the hostilities.

 By the end of the novel, all the family's work is undone when word comes that U.S. soldiers are being sent to remove white settlers from Indian Territory.
 Pa decides to move his family away before they can be forced to leave.